Aviator Signal Bots and Groups: A Complete Scam Guide

 What Are Aviator Signals?

-- Telegram groups with "VIP" paid tiers
+- Telegram groups with "VIP" paid tiers charging monthly subscriptions

-- WhatsApp groups with daily "signals"
+- WhatsApp groups with daily "signals" and fabricated win screenshots

-- Mobile apps that display predictions
+- Mobile apps that display predictions with flashy interfaces designed to look legitimate

-- Discord servers with signal bots
+- Discord servers with automated signal bots posting formatted predictions

 Why Signals Cannot Work